 While many cats are sensitive to dairy products, unsweetened Greek yogurt can make a great treat for those that can handle lactose.
 Yogurt has a lower lactose count than other dairy products, so many cats with sensitive stomachs can still handle a spoonful in moderation.

 Greek yogurt is another ingredient that mixes and freezes well with other ingredients to make your own cat-friendly popsicles.
-Mix yogurt with your cat's wet food and freeze in ice cube trays for a refreshing summer treat.
+Make these summer cat yogurt treats by mixing yogurt with your cat's wet food and freezing in ice cube trays.

 What's summertime without fresh watermelon?
 Luckily, this is one summer snack that you can share with your cat.

-Watermelon, cantaloupe, and other types of melons are delicious treats that many cats love to nibble on.
+Watermelon, cantaloupe, and other types of melons are some of the best treats for cats to nibble on.
 Not only are they full of vitamin C and antioxidants, but their high-water content also helps keep your cat hydrated on a hot day.

 Always remove the seeds and rind before giving your cat any kind of melon, and only feed in moderation.
 Avoid feeding watermelon to cats with diabetes because of the high level of natural sugars.